seqfx/aeroback/README.md

 aws_access_key_id = <your key id>
 aws_secret_access_key = <your access key>
 ```
+Optionally, add `gsutil` to your system `PATH` or skip this step and set gsutil location in the Aeroback configuration file (easier for a server running Aeroback as a cron job).

 ###Get Aeroback
 Checkout aeroback somewhere on your disk with
 ```